-There are local businesses and local organizations (Chambers of Commerce, industry and trade groups, etc.) that can be leveraged to expand your personal and business contacts to bring you a regular supply of new business.
+There are local businesses and local organizations (chambers of commerce, industry and trade groups, etc.) that can be leveraged to expand your personal and business contacts to bring you a regular supply of new business.
 After all, that’s what networking is all about.
-Allow me to share some of the things I have learned over the years about networking, and the importance of improving one’s networking skills, to keep a steady flow of business coming, especially in these difficult economic times.
+Allow me to share some of the things I have learned over the years about networking, and the importance of improving one’s networking skills, to keep a steady flow of business coming, especially during tighter economic times or when anticipating a recession.

 1. The 29% Solution, by Ivan R. Misner, Ph.D. and Michelle R. Donovan (Greenleaf Book Group Press).